Wanderlust (Sophie Ellis-Bextor album): Commercial performance

 Wanderlust debuted on the UK Albums Chart at number four with 10,844 copies sold in its first week, becoming Ellis-Bextor's highest-charting solo album since 2001's Read My Lips, the revised edition of which peaked at number two in mid 2002.
 The following week, it fell to number five with sales of 8,520 copies.
 The album slipped to number nine in its third week, selling 7,231 copies.
 The album now has the second-longest chart run of any Sophie Ellis-Bextor album (after Read My Lips), having spent fourteen consecutive weeks in the top 75 as of 27 April 2014.
 It was awarded a Silver certification by the BPI after selling 60,000 copies in the UK.

 Wanderlust Tour

 Ellis-Bextor supported the album's release with a sold-out and critically acclaimed show at the Bush Hall in London on 21 January 2014.
-She later went to announce a full-UK tour.
+She later announced a full-UK tour.
 Festival dates and a second leg of the tour around the UK were announced in late April.
-The regular setlist consisted on playing most of the songs from the album (frequent exceptions were "Interlude" and "Wrong Side of the Sun") and very little older hits on the encores, mainly "Murder on the Dancefloor", "Groovejet", "Take Me Home" and "Heartbreak (Make Me a Dancer)".
+The regular setlist consisted of playing most of the songs from the album (frequent exceptions were "Interlude" and "Wrong Side of the Sun") and very few older hits on the encores, mainly "Murder on the Dancefloor", "Groovejet", "Take Me Home" and "Heartbreak (Make Me a Dancer)".

 Sophie won the Best Live Act prize at the AIM Awards held on 2 September 2014 in London.